 With your best intentions to keep that belly flat, you know better than to pick the foods your dentist warned you about.
 But what about the hidden sugars?
-Those are the ones straight out to get ya!
-From your go-to marinades to your milk — are you aware that some of your everyday choices contain more sugar than a donut?
+Those are the ones straight out to get you!
+From your go-to marinades to your milk, you might be surprised to find out some of your everyday choices contain more sugar than a donut.

 If you're thinking there's no way your favorite foods contain hidden added sugars, you're not the only one.
-Researchers behind the best-selling Zero Sugar Diet were also surprised to find these 13 common foods are chockful of the sweet stuff.
-Whether brands trick you into thinking they don't add sugar by using one of sugar's 60 code names or add it to a food that doesn't typically have much sugar in it to begin with, these shocking foods each have high levels of the sweet stuff.
-Next time you’re out shopping, stay far away from these supermarket finds!
-And if you’re really trying to cut out sugar out of your diet — be sure to check out these 30 Easy Ways to Stop Eating So Much Sugar.
+Whether brands trick you into thinking they don't add sugar by using one of sugar's 60 code names or add it to a food that doesn't typically have much sugar in it to begin with, these shocking foods each have more of the sweet stuff than you'd expect.

 A good breakfast gone wrong.
 Normally, yogurt is one our favorite foods for weight loss, but this product is far from flat-belly friendly.
 Yes, some of the sugar in this creamy breakfast comes from naturally-occurring sugars from milk and fruit, but that's not where the majority of the sweet stuff comes from.
 Next to milk, Dannon injects their cartoon with, you guessed it, sugar.
 And since this cartoon is low in digestion-slowing macronutrients like fat and protein, you're more likely to experience waist-widening spikes in blood sugar after polishing off the container.
 For a better yogurt, don't miss our exclusive report: 25 Best Yogurts for Weight Loss.

 Smoothies have the potential to be flat-belly friendly.
 But when they're coming straight out of a bottle and not your blender, you should probably think again.
 Smoothies like these are overflowing with more sugar than your typical Halloween basket!
 Many see the label, glance at the ingredients, and say, "No biggie, it's all from fruit!"
 And while that may seem accurate, a closer look proves otherwise.
-A smoothie made at home provides you with the digestion-slowing, belly-filling fiber from real fruit, but this bottle has almost no fiber at all.
-In fact, many smoothie companies use fruit juice concentrates and fruit purees to enhance their sweet sips, according to the Zero Sugar Diet.
+A smoothie made at home can be blended with sources of fiber, such as chia seeds or flaxseeds, healthy fats like avocado or nut butter, and protein like powders or Greek yogurt.
+However, most bottled smoothies don't have any satiating macronutrients.
+And rather than using real blended fruit, these smoothie manufacturers use fruit juice concentrates and fruit purees to enhance their sweet sips.
 Ingredients like those can be just as damaging as high fructose corn syrup, an additive that has been said to cause increased levels of bad cholesterol, weight gain, and belly fat accumulation.

-It may be your go-to when you need a sandwich on the go or when you need a push of protein post workout.
+It may be your go-to when you need a sandwich on the go or when you need a push of protein post-workout.
 But, surprisingly, many jars of peanut butter contain a significant amount of sugar—especially when it's flavored with honey, cinnamon, or even chocolate.
-Just two spoonfuls of this creamy treat hold more sugar than 2 Chips Ahoy Cookies.
-We're not suggesting that you completely avoid protein-providing nut butters, but make sure this spread isn't in your everyday meal plan because it can easily become a sugar-filled diet destroyer.
+Just two spoonfuls of this creamy treat hold more sugar than two Chips Ahoy Cookies.
+We're not suggesting that you completely avoid protein-providing nut butter, but make sure this spread isn't in your everyday meal plan because it can easily become a sugar-filled diet destroyer.

 Green tea may be our favorite when it comes to a metabolism-boosting beverage, but not when it's bottled!
 All of the added sugars cancel out every benefit this tea has to offer.
 Not to mention, antioxidant levels of bottled beverages have been measured to be considerably less than in a freshly-brewed cup.
 Instead, go for your own cup brewed at home to get the tummy-tightening benefits.